Divine-Mods/divinityunbound/README.md

 Use an Import or Export card to link to another wormhole.

 Coal Generator - Basic generator that takes coal to create power.

+Hallowed Fluid Tank - Can store fluids.
+Can be moved and retains inventory.

+Zeus' Battery - Can store energy.
+Can be moved and retains inventory.

 Item Trashcan - Voids any item inserted into it